vvhg1/isu/README.md

 ```

 ## Limitations
+- does not check if the user is on "main" or "dev" branch before creating a new branch.
 - isu assumes labels to not have spaces in their names.
 - newlines in the title and in the body are not supported.
 - labels and columns are case-sensitive - if specified, they must match the exact name in the repository, otherwise, the script will fail.